saintzaw/tp/docs/DeveloperGuide.md

 ### 5. **Module Component**

-When the `Module` is called, it will execute to set and get these variables.
+When the `Module` is called, it will execute to set and get its attributes.
 Mostly used for the `Storage` component and the `ModuleList` component that works more with the `Module` component to create, update and retrieve any of the 5 attributes.